RafaySystems/Ragathon-2024/README.md

 4. Refer the sample notebook for a simple RAG pipeline built using Llama 2 model.
 5. Evaluate the model using Ragas library, we evaluate the model based on four metrics.
 Context precision, recall, faithfulness and answer relevancy.
 Please learn more about these metrics @ [Ragas Metrics](https://docs.ragas.io/en/stable/concepts/metrics/index.html).
 6. Take screenshot of your metrics and share with us.
 Please use these metrics as a reference to iterate and improve your RAG pipeline.
-7. Finally email the metrics along with the Jupyter notebook with your implementation to ragathon@rafay.ai
+7. Finally email the metrics along with the Jupyter notebook with your implementation to ragathon@rafay.co

 ## Judging Criteria